duthied/Free-Friendika/doc/Addons.md

 - **uid** (input): the user id to revoke the block for.
 - **result** (output): a boolean value indicating wether the operation was successful or not.

+### support_probe

+Called to assert whether a connector addon provides probing capabilities.

+Hook data:
+- **protocol** (input): shorthand for the protocol.
+List of values is available in `src/Core/Protocol.php`.
+- **result** (output): should be true if the connector provides follow capabilities, left alone otherwise.

 ### storage_instance

 Called when a custom storage is used (e.g. webdav_storage)